Elizabeth Benedict (1924 - 2020) - Obituary

-Elizabeth Bradley Benedict died at home in Shaftsbury, VT on September 17, 2020.
+Elizabeth Bradley Benedict died at home in Shaftsbury on September 17th, 2020.

 Betty greeted almost every day, for over ninety years, with a smile and iron determination to get something accomplished.
 She was born in New Haven, Connecticut on January 22, 1924 to Natalie Allen Bradley and Franklin Curtis Bradley.
 Her father was a small business owner and her mother took care of everything else.
 She learned at an early age that women were powerful and assumed from then on that she could do whatever she set her mind to.
 She graduated from Vassar College in 1944, during World War II, and moved to New York City to teach math at the Brearley School.
 She returned to New Haven to teach at her alma mater, the Day School, and marry Henry W. Benedict in 1946.
 She and Henry brought up their two boys, Brad and Ben, in the small town of Bethany, north of New Haven, where she was a member of the school board and volunteer extraordinaire.
 She retired in 1989, after over forty years of teaching, as the Dean of Faculty at what became the Hopkins School in New Haven.
 Her portrait hangs to the right of the main entrance of the school; one woman in a sea of men dating back to 1660.
 For all those years, there was rarely a day that she didn't rise before the rest of the household and drop into bed last at night.